fsprojects/fantomas/docs/Daemon mode.md

 ## Solution

-To tackle this problem, we introduce two new concepts: `--daemon` mode for the [fantomas-tool](https://www.nuget.org/packages/fantomas-tool) and [Fantomas.Client](https://www.nuget.org/packages/Fantomas.Client).
+To tackle this problem, we introduce two new concepts: `--daemon` mode for the [fantomas tool](https://www.nuget.org/packages/fantomas) and [Fantomas.Client](https://www.nuget.org/packages/Fantomas.Client).
 `--daemon` would launch the commandline application as a sort of [LSP server](https://microsoft.github.io/language-server-protocol/) and `Fantomas.Client` could connect to this and proxy format requests.
-Editor tooling would be able to launch your pinned version of `fantomas-tool` as a daemon service and interact with it outside-of-process.
+Editor tooling would be able to launch your pinned version of `fantomas` as a daemon service and interact with it outside-of-process.

 ## End-user impact

 End-users don't have to worry about `Fantomas.Client` or the `--daemon` flag.
-They only need to install a compatible version of `fantomas-tool`.
+They only need to install a compatible version of `fantomas`.
 Be it locally or globally.
 The first compatible version is `4.6.0-alpha-004`, all higher version should work as well.
 Local versions have precedence over the global version.